beerbear4369/design-to-reality-94/memory-bank/activeContext.md

 We are developing Kuku Coach, an AI-powered voice coaching application that helps users work through mental health challenges with an accessible interface.
 The application features a conversation-style interface where users speak to the AI coach and receive spoken responses, with appropriate visual feedback.

 ## Recent Accomplishments
-- Completed the voice-to-voice conversation loop: user speaks → AI processes → AI responds with audio
+- Completed Stage 4 implementation: Frontend-Backend Integration
-- Implemented a unified audio visualization system that works for both:
+- Fixed audio visualization and playback issues
-  - Microphone input during user recording
-  - Audio playback during AI response
+- Successfully implemented audio response handling
-- Resolved audio processing issues with proper cleanup of Web Audio API resources
-- Set up mock backend responses with real MP3 files for testing
-- Implemented fallbacks for when audio files can't be loaded
+- Refactored the KukuCoach main component to improve reliability
+- Made strategic decision to switch from WebSocket to REST API
+- Fixed critical issues with session management and audio playback:
+  - Resolved concurrent audio response bug that caused multiple responses to play simultaneously
+  - Fixed localStorage timing and synchronization issues in the mock API
+  - Enhanced session ID management for consistency throughout the application
+  - Improved error recovery to handle edge cases

 ## Current Technical Context
 - Using React (v18) with TypeScript and Vite